biofer76/devops-tools/README.md

 # DevOps Tools
 A set of utilities to install and configure Ubuntu and Debian Linux systems.
-(any contribution for extending distros is welcome!)
+(any contribution for extending distros support is welcome!)

 From the project root folder run the command as explained in the documentation.
 ## Docker